kevfrost/HappyRef/README.md

 - Either click on the Smiley icon or access the command palette (Ctrl+P) and type "HappyRef" to generate a new literature note.
 The system will prompt for a DOI, from which it will pull data into YAML frontmatter and attempt to construct a citation and pull the article's abstract.

 ## Additional features
 - Changed your mind about the citation style?
-Go to the command palette and select Change
+Go to the command palette and select Change Citation Style
 - Want a different default style?
 Go to settings and select your option there
-- Want files created somewhere different
+- Want files created somewhere different?
+Go to settings and select your folder
+- Want a different file name schema?
+In settings you can choose the article title, the author or the author (year)